DeVosLab/PAC-MAP/README.md

 python scripts/patch_creation_script.py -f configs/LN18-RED.py -k preprocessed
 ```
 `scripts/patch_creation_script.py` will then run `pacmap.patch_creation.py` with the arguments specified in `configs/LN18-RED.py`.
 The `-f` flag specifies the config file to use (`configs/LN18-RED.py`), and the `-k` flag specifies the key in the config file to use.
-The key is used to access the correct dictionary in the config file, since sometimes a script will be run on multiple times on different dataset types.
+The key is used to access the correct dictionary in the config file, since sometimes a script will be run multiple times on different dataset types.
 For instance, to also create patches of binarized LN18-RED images, run the same command with a different key:
 ```bash
 python scripts/patch_creation_script.py -f configs/LN18-RED.py -k binarized
 ```